 Monterrey: In February, the assembly resumed their two weeknight meetings in person, but still cannot gather together to break bread.
 The Zoom children’s meeting on Saturday afternoons continues to see good interest.
 Help was appreciated recently from Ricky Sawatzky, Ryan Turkington (Battle Creek, MI) and Timothy Turkington.

-Chihuahua: The assembly held two weeks of virtual gospel meetings with Ruben Mendoza, a full-time worker in Venezuela, and Gilberto Torrens.
+Chihuahua: The assembly held two weeks of virtual gospel meetings with Ruben Mendoza, a full-time worker in Venezuela.
 Several people from the city wrote to ask questions about the gospel.
 At the end of February, the assembly resumed mid-week in-person meetings.
 The Wednesday afternoon children’s meeting in the hall in El Porvenir was well attended.

 Aurelia Castro was saved in 2006, and was a member of the assembly.
 After a short battle with COVID-19, she was called home on January 29, leaving an 18-year-old unsaved son, Cristian.
 The gospel was shared at the wake and at the graveside.
 Family members listened with reverence.